 At the end of the day, if everyone is happy then you are doing an awesome job mumma!
 My kitchen constantly has clothes drying and an ironing pile on top of the fridge that nearly touches the ceiling most of the time, but who’s it bothering – not me!!
 We live in a time of social media, where you are bombarded with seemingly perfect homes and lives.
 They can make us feel completely inadequate at times.

-But I know that however you are handling it, that will be perfect for your family – you know them best.
+But the best of my work from home tips is this – I know that however you are handling it, that will be perfect for your family – you know them best.

 Conclusion on the work from home tips